GrupoAlarcos/Evaluating-Programming-Optimization-Techniques-in-C-and-Python--Impact-on-Energy-Consumption/Programming-Languages/Python/code/README.md

 ### Python code

-There is a folder for each technique containing the following folders:
+There is a folder for each test case containing the following folders:
 - **Test1** (using the Python interpreter without applying the technique)
 - **Test2** (using the Python interpreter after applying the technique)
 - **Test1_Nuitka** (using the Nuitka compiler without applying the technique)